thedigitalgarage/ruby-ex/README.md

   lastVersion: 2
 ```
 4. Save your edits.
-5. The next time you "Start a Build" the build will run in the free time-bound pool.
+5. The next time you "Start Build" the build will run in the free time-bound pool.